2000 Serbian local elections: Bogatić

+Results of the election for the Municipal Assembly of Bogatić:

+Koceljeva

+Results of the election for the Municipal Assembly of Koceljeva:

+Krupanj

+Results of the election for the Municipal Assembly of Krupanj:

+Ljubovija

+Results of the election for the Municipal Assembly of Ljubovija:

+Vidoje Jovanović of the Socialist Party of Serbia was chosen as mayor after the election.

+Future parliamentarian Sreto Perić was the Serbian Radical Party's candidate for Ljubovija's twenty-first division.

+Loznica

+Results of the election for the Municipal Assembly of Loznica:

+The Democratic Opposition of Serbia formed government after the election, and Slobodan Kaitović of the Democratic Party became mayor.

+Mali Zvornik

+Results of the election for the Municipal Assembly of Mali Zvornik:

 Vladimirci

+Results of the election for the Municipal Assembly of Vladimirci:

 Nišava District

 Local elections were held in the City of Niš, both of Niš's constituent municipalities, and the six other municipalities of the Nišava District.

 The results showed a pronounced divide between the city, where the DOS won an overwhelming victory, and its periphery, where the SPS–JUL alliance won majority victories in every jurisdiction except one.
 (The exception was Svrljig, where the result was a tie and a member of the DOS ultimately won the mayor's office.)

 The SPS subsequently lost its majority in Ražanj, and a temporary administration was appointed prior to a new election in 2002.

 City of Niš

 Results of the election for the City Assembly of Niš:

-Incumbent mayor Zoran Živković of the Democratic Party was initially confirmed for another term in office when the city assembly convened in October 2000. Živković resigned the following month after being appointed to a ministerial position in the Federal Republic of Yugoslavia; his successor was Goran Ćirić, also a member of the Democratic Party.
+Incumbent mayor Zoran Živković of the Democratic Party was re-elected in Niš's fifty-eighth division and was initially confirmed for another term as mayor when the city assembly convened in October 2000. Živković resigned the following month after being appointed to a ministerial position in the Federal Republic of Yugoslavia; his successor was Goran Ćirić, also a member of the Democratic Party, who had been elected in the forty-eighth division.